 The trick to hitting 165F spot on

 For optimal results, some recommend cooking the chicken to 160F and letting it rest for 5 minutes the internal temperature rises to 165F.

-My tests show that in most cases the temperature rises by only about 3-4 degrees.
-To make sure I always hit 165F, I personally target the temperature of 162F before pulling the baked chicken breasts out and letting them rest for 5
+My tests show that in most cases the temperature rises by only about 5 degrees.
+To make sure I always hit 165F, I personally target the temperature of 160F before pulling the baked chicken breasts out and letting them rest for 5 minutes.

 A thermometer is your friend